Instagrammable and epically devourable dishes you can't miss.

 at Hope Breakfast Bar

 The restaurant inside this historic fire station is built entirely around a celebration of breakfast and the hope of a new day.
 Hope Breakfast Bar serves the most important meal of the day all day long with savory and sweet options, along with a slew of coffee drinks and cocktails.
 The menu was written under the Too Much Is Never Enough directive, exemplified by pancakes made with actual cake batter.
 Try the carrot cake pancakes, rounds of warm spiced carrot cake batter are griddled up fresh and served with candied walnuts along with a healthy dousing of maple syrup with a savory edge from cream cheese.
 For an extra dose of good, it’s nice to know that Hope Breakfast Bar and its parent company donate 3% of its proceeds to local folks in need.
+Get these pancakes.

 7. Giant Pretzel